iostate/ticketing/README.md

 Create an entry in the /etc/hosts (mac) file to point towards the Load Balancer on Google Cloud.

 Starting #153 3d4c073..c1f78a1

+# Changelog
+July 27th:
+Changed current-user to set currentUser property on req.currentUser instead of req.session.currentUser

+## Ensure the proper context is set
+Skaffold was not reloading when the files changed.
+Ensure that the proper context is set in the yaml configuration (skaffold.yaml)